5 Things You Need to Know about Goodwill Industries of Upstate/Midlands SC

 1. Just as our name suggests, Goodwill Industries of Upstate/Midlands South Carolina serves 16 counties in the Upstate and Midlands of South Carolina.

+We are one of 150+ Goodwill organizations in the U.S., each individually managed by a local CEO and volunteer Board of Directors.
 We’re local.
 We are right here, living and working in the Upstate and Midlands.
 That means the value of your donations stays here in South Carolina, and benefits our neighbors and friends who need help finding employment.
-Our leadership – including our volunteer Board of Directors – can make decisions and take action based on the specific needs of our service area.
+Our leadership can make decisions and take action based on the specific needs of our service area.
 And, together we build a stronger South Carolina – one job, one stable family, one changed life at a time!

-2. All of our 800+ associates in the Upstate and Midlands of South Carolina earn more than the minimum wage.
+2. Our commitment to our associates includes training programs and other supportive services to help them achieve personal and professional goals.
+And, all of our 800+ associates in the Upstate and Midlands of South Carolina earn more than the minimum wage.

 Our associates are also eligible for benefits including healthcare coverage, paid vacation, paid sick time, and retirement savings.